-Four years on from the tragic event, former Grenfell Tower resident, Gill Kernick, will talk about her new book, 'Catastrophe & Systemic Change’ Learning from the Grenfell Tower Fire and Other Disasters, her work helping high hazard industries prevent major accidents, and calls for systemic change to prevent future catastrophes.
+Four years on from the tragic event, former Grenfell Tower resident, Gill Kernick, talks about her new book, Catastrophe and Systemic Change: Learning from the Grenfell Tower Fire and Other Disasters, two of its key themes – piecemeal v systemic change & the conditions that hold the status quo in place – and the need for systemic change to prevent future catastrophes.

 Gill Kernick works with senior executives in high hazard industries to develop the culture and leadership to prevent catastrophic events.
 She lived on the 21st floor of Grenfell Tower from 2011 to 2014.
 Seven of her former neighbours died.
 Gill writes and speaks to bring the thinking of major accident prevention to Grenfell.
 She edits "The Grenfell Enquirer" dedicated to learning and preventing such events.

 Professor Diane Coyle is the Bennett Professor of Public Policy at the University of Cambridge.
-She co-directs the Bennett Institute where she heads research under the themes of progress and productivity, and has been a government adviser on economic policy, including throughout the covid-19 pandemic.
+She co-directs the Bennett Institute where she heads research under the themes of progress and productivity, and has been a government adviser on economic policy, including throughout the Covid-19 pandemic.